-- 1. Looked after children and all previously looked after children, including those children who appear (to the council) to have been in state care outside of England and ceased to be in state care as a result of being adopted. (note a) - 2.
+- Looked after children and all previously looked after children, including those children who appear (to the council) to have been in state care outside of England and ceased to be in state care as a result of being adopted. (note a) - 2.
 Compelling medical or other exceptional reasons for attending the school. (note b) - 3.
-Children eligible for Free School Meals up to the city average. (note c) - 4.
-A sibling link (note d) applied for those living within the designated catchment area only. - 5.
-Those pupils living in the designated catchment area for the school(s). - 6.
+A sibling link applied for those living within the designated catchment area only. (note c) - 4.
+Children living within the designated catchment area and eligible for Free School Meals up to the city average. (note d) - 5.
+Other children eligible for Free School Meals up to the city average. (note - 6.
+Children living outside the school's catchment area but within the catchment area for BACA, PACA, Patcham or Longhill up to 20%. (note g) - 7.
+Pupils living in the designated catchment area for the school(s). - 8.
 Other children.

-Within all these priorities, the tie break is random allocation.
+Within all these priorities, the tie break is random allocation. (note f)

-The current catchment areas are set out in the below catchment area map.
-It also includes information about which post codes are in each of the catchment areas.
+The catchment areas are set out in the below catchment area map.
+There is information below (note h) about which postcodes/addresses are in each of the catchment area.